 Borrowers without three credit scores and no active credit trade lines need to provide three seasoned non-traditional credit trade lines.
 Rental verification is considered a trade line.
 In order for verification of rent to count, the renter needs to have paid their rental payments by check and/or bank wire.
 12 months of on-time payments to the landlord need to be provided to the lender via canceled checks and/or bank statements.
 Non-traditional trade lines can be the following:

 - Cell phone or landline phone payments

 - Automobile insurance payments

 - Other payments to creditors that do not report on credit bureaus

-12 months of canceled checks and/or bank statements need to be provided.
+12 months of canceled checks or bank statements need to be provided.
 Payments need to be on time for the past 12 months.

 USDA requires all outstanding collections and charged off accounts to be paid as part of USDA Guidelines.
-HUD, the parent of FHA, does not require outstanding collections and charged off accounts to be paid off.
+HUD, the parent of FHA, does not require outstanding collections and charge-off accounts to be paid off.
 USDA even requires medical collections to be paid.
-To learn more about qualifying for USDA Home Loans with a direct lender with no lender overlays, please contact us at Gustan Cho Associates at 800-900-8569 or text us for faster response.
+To learn more about qualifying for USDA home loans with a lender with no lender overlays, please contact us at Gustan Cho Associates at 800-900-8569 or text us for faster response.
 Or email us at email@example.com.
 We are available 7 days a week, evenings, weekends, and holidays.